How robots and other tech help make the fight against Covid-19 safer

 In contrast to the common assumption, the coronavirus outbreak caused much of the disruption, most of the tech was commercially available prior to the outbreak.
 Though the virus has decimated shipping lanes, icy port conditions and led to shortages in food and manufactured goods, the coronavirus outbreak has not been the only cause.
 These days, “they are being utilized all the time and are being fitted to match the requirements of those in use of them,” added Murphy.
 “In a catastophe, you don’t just start over completely.
 It takes decades to build dependable systems.”
 In the United States, robots are being used to protect people now in two ways.

 Robotic technology with human-like features assisted in providing care for the very first patient in America to be diagnosed with the COVID-19 virus.
 The patient, a man in his mid-thirties, recently returned from his travels to Wuhan in China.
 He was treated at the Providence Regional Health Center located in Everett, Washington, in late January.
-Providence Health System’s officer for primary medical technology, Dr. Todd Czartoski, said “squads of caregivers had been preparing and establishing protocols to care for patients with highly infectious diseases since the Ebola outbreak in 2014.”
+Providence Health System’s officer for primary medical technology, Dr. Todd Czartoski, said: “squads of caregivers had been preparing and establishing protocols to care for patients with highly infectious diseases since the Ebola outbreak in 2014.”
 To achieve a sense of professionalism and objectivity, it is necessary to back up statements with facts, evidence, and expert opinion.
 Many hospitals have procured such carts from a third party, and we stand behind our claim that this equipment is seamless and provides the best way to deliver care to our patients.
 The carts carry an automated stethoscope and other equipment to aid the medical professionals.
 Czartoski also says the tech is not a replacement for in-person care, despite hospitals saving money.
 Still, he does not feel like it has had a negative impact on how patients experience health care.
-It only means they can save something that is in short stockpile around the globe these days: PPE (personal protective equipment).
+It only means they can save something that is in short stockpiles around the globe these days: PPE (personal protective equipment).
 “We were able to demonstrate, by using telehealth gadgets into these rooms, that we can reduce the need for personal protective equipment in half,” Czartoski said.

 Disinfecting clinics and hospitals